rweigel/stats/python.md

 dir(L) # List all methods of L
 ```

-The <code>dir</code> command lists all of the methods that apply to a list object such as <code>append</code>.
+The `dir` command lists all of the methods that apply to a list object such as `append`.
 (Ignore the ones that start with underscores for now.)

-There are many ways to create a NumPy ndarray; the most basic uses the function <code>array</code> with an argument of a list.
+There are many ways to create a NumPy ndarray; the most basic uses the function `array` with an argument of a list.

 ```Python
 import numpy as np